Mark Fuhrman: Defense team's strategy

 On August 31, Judge Lance Ito ruled that evidence could be introduced to prove that Fuhrman had lied about use of the word "nigger", but that claims of violence and police misconduct were inadmissible.
 On September 5, the defense produced multiple witnesses and audiotapes to establish that Fuhrman had used the word "nigger" within the last 10 years.
 The tape eventually resulted in a perjury charge against Fuhrman, to which he pleaded no contest.
 First, Laura Hart McKinny took the stand.
 Between 1985 and 1994, Fuhrman gave taped interviews to McKinny, a writer working on a screenplay about female police officers.
 Fuhrman was working as a consultant for McKinny on the understanding that he would be paid $10,000 if a movie were produced.
-The recordings contain 41 instances of the word "nigger" used as recently as 1988, including references in which Fuhrman claims to have perpetrated violence against African-Americans.
-In the recordings, he also says he thinks it is sometimes necessary to lie as a police officer and that he has given testimony about events he did not actually witness.
+The recordings contain 41 instances of the word "nigger" used as recently as 1988, including references in which Fuhrman claimed to have perpetrated violence against African-Americans.
+In the recordings, he also said that he thought it is sometimes necessary to lie as a police officer and that he gave testimony about events he did not actually witness.

 After McKinny, witness Kathleen Bell testified.
-She had met Fuhrman at a Marine recruiting station in 1985 or 1986, where she claimed that he expressed animus against interracial couples and said, "If I had my way, all the niggers would be gathered together and burned."
-Next, witness Natalie Singer, whose roommate had dated Fuhrman around 1987, testified that Fuhrman had told her, "The only good nigger is a dead nigger."
+She had met Fuhrman at a Marine recruiting station in 1985 or 1986, where she claimed that he expressed animus against interracial couples and said, "If I had my way, all the niggers would be gathered together and burned".
+Next, witness Natalie Singer, whose roommate had dated Fuhrman around 1987, testified that Fuhrman had told her, "The only good nigger is a dead nigger".
 On the television show Leeza, Singer later said that Fuhrman had also said, "Yeah, we work with niggers and gangs.
 You can take one of these niggers, drag 'em into the alley and beat the shit out of them and kick them.
 You can see them twitch.
-It really relieves your tension."
+It really relieves your tension".
 However, Ito restricted her from giving her complete statement during the trial.
 Roderic Hodge then testified that while he was in police custody in 1987, Fuhrman had said to him, "I told you we would get you, nigger."
 Ultimately, the jury was allowed to hear only two excerpts from the Fuhrman tapes, which did not include the inflammatory violent content or material related to potential misconduct.
-Jurors heard Fuhrman say, "We have no niggers where I grew up", and "That's where niggers live."
+Jurors heard Fuhrman say, "We have no niggers where I grew up", and "That's where niggers live".
 With the jury absent on September 6, the defense asked Fuhrman whether he had ever falsified police reports or planted or manufactured evidence in the Simpson case.
 Although he had earlier responded "no" when asked this question, this time, on his lawyer's advice, he invoked his Fifth Amendment right against self-incrimination.